 Vessel operations in coral habitats

-Many AtoN activities are carried out in the vicinity or marine, coastal and riverine habitats.
+Many AtoN activities are carried out in the vicinity of marine, coastal and riverine habitats.

-In many cases due to the nature of the AtoN they are located in areas where pristine or ecologically sensitive habitats have been identified.
+In many cases, due to the nature of the AtoN, they are located in areas where pristine or ecologically sensitive habitats have been identified.
 It is therefore important that there is a full understanding of all sites where an AtoN entity may operate, including any site specific environmental issues, the full scope of activities and their impacts and the mitigation controls required to reduce environmental impact to an acceptable level.
 Environmental issues related to working in marine habitats are many and varied.

 Following are some examples and considerations;

-AtoN entities should ensure that they are aware of the environmental status of all areas they operate in, whether this be through consultation with local stakeholders, appropriate government organizations or NGOs.
+AtoN entities should ensure that they are aware of the environmental status of all areas they operate in, whether this be through consultation with local stakeholders, appropriate government organizations, or non-governmental organisations (NGOs).
 Where possible, appropriate assessments should be undertaken to assess the ecological, social and general environmental value of the site.
 Assessment of a site will allow the entity to develop and implement appropriate environmental management and monitoring controls.

-Reconnaissance of regular anchorages in order to choose the most appropriate anchorages with priority given on placing anchors in areas of low ecological value, such as sandy or muddy seabed’s.
+Reconnaissance of regular anchorages in order to choose the most appropriate anchorages, with priority given on placing anchors in areas of low ecological value, such as sandy or muddy seabeds.

 Use of appropriately designed moorings wherever possible, to avoid the use of anchors.